A parameterization of anisotropic Gaussian fields with penalized complexity priors: Introduction

-\begin{enumerate} \item The anisotropy parameterization from \cite{fuglstad2015exploring} is non-identifiable as it has two parameter combinations for each anisotropy matrix, leading to a multi-modal likelihood, making it unsuitable as a general parameterization. \item Given that not all parameters can be recovered under in-fill asymptotic \cite{zhang2004inconsistent}, the \emph{choice of prior distribution} on the parameters of the model may significantly impact the posterior distribution.
-As a result, suitable priors need to be defined. \end{enumerate} To address these issues, we make the following contributions: \begin{enumerate} \item \textbf{Alternative parameterization}: We present an alternative parameterization of the anisotropy that preserves parameter interpretability and which is smooth and invertible. \item \textbf{Prior definition}: We construct penalized complexity (PC) priors \cite{Simpson2014PenalisingMC,fuglstad2019constructing} for the parameters in the model.
+\begin{enumerate} \item \revisionone{The anisotropy parameterizations in \cite{higdon1999non}, \cite{paciorek2006spatial}, and \cite{fuglstad2015exploring}} are non-identifiable as they have multiple parameter combinations for each anisotropy matrix, leading to a multi-modal likelihood, making them unsuitable as general parameterizations. \revisionone{Furthermore, as a consequence of the lack of identifiability, under the aforementioned parameterizations, it is not possible to recover the parameters in a continuous fashion.
+This is especially problematic when the model parameters are extended to be spatially varying.} \item Given that not all parameters can be recovered under in-fill asymptotics \citep{zhang2004inconsistent}, the \emph{choice of prior distribution} on the parameters of the model may signific\-antly impact the posterior distribution.
+As a result, suitable priors need to be defined. \end{enumerate} To address these issues, we make the following contributions: \begin{enumerate} \item \textbf{An Identifiable Parameterization}: We present a smooth and invertible parameterization of the anisotropy that preserves parameter interpretability. \item \textbf{Prior definition}: We construct penalized complexity (PC) priors \citep{Simpson2014PenalisingMC,fuglstad2019constructing} for the parameters in the model.
 An additional benefit of this construction is that it avoids overfitting by favoring simpler base models. \item \textbf{Validation and prediction}: We conduct a simulation study that shows that PC priors outperform ``non-informative'' priors.
 We then use the derived model to study precipitation in Norway and show that the anisotropic model outperforms the isotropic one in the presence of limited information. \end{enumerate}